ibm-security-verify/webauthn-relying-party-server-swift/README.md

 }
 ```

-If successful, the response format is as follows:
+If successful, the response format is a JSON structure is based on [Web Authentication:
+An API for accessing Public Key Credentials Level 2](https://www.w3.org/TR/2021/REC-webauthn-2-20210408/#dictionary-assertion-options) as follows:
 ```
 {
+    "rpId": "example.com",
+    "timeout": 240000,
-    "challenge": "4l96-NXQ8AZHUwhSlHHqesjW4rCXV6O566EF74qbtOI"
+    "challenge": "3W9xV1-n6Qvvs9y0YrAr5MpNNba8Q9czsGH4hRdGFwk"
 }
 ```

 **Registration (attestation)**

 Below is a sample request payload for an attestation:
 ```
 {
     "displayName": "Anne's iPhone",